 To adapt to the steep terrain, the engineers opted for a track gauge of one meter, instead of the usual 1,40 m.
 This ingenious resource as well as a hard and long work, make it possible to build a railroad on a particularly difficult course of 150 km.
 25 tunnels, 16 viaducts and 15 metal bridges are built!

 It is better to take your time to appreciate the route of the Train des Pignes which crosses exceptional landscapes, from Haute Provence and the Asse Valley to the hinterland of Nice, passing through the Verdon and the Var Valley.
 That's good, the train takes 3h25 to reach Nice from Digne les Bains!
 And to prolong the experience, you have the choice between multiple stops to visit the villages of the itinerary.

 Four trains leave daily from the railway station of Provence de Digne les Bains.
 You have to cross three other small stations (the Plan d'eau, Gaubert and the golf course) before leaving the town!
 The train continues its route through the Asse Valley – villages of Mezel et Chateauredon – to Barrême.
 The route then continues through the Haut Verdon, then the villages of character Annot and Entrevaux.
 Before reaching Nice, the Train des Pignes travels through the Haut Var Valley (Touët sur Var, Villars sur Var).

-From May to October, the Steam Train des Pignes invites you to immerse yourself in this atmosphere of yesteryear aboard historic wagons between Puget-Thénier and Annot (information and reservations atthe Tourist Office).
+From May to October, the steam Train des Pignes invites you to immerse yourself in this atmosphere of olden times aboard historic wagons between Puget-Thénier and Annot (information and reservations atthe Tourist Office).